 Among the various treatment options that dentistry offers in the field of missing tooth replacement Dental Bridges are a popular choice amongst dentists.

 Dental Bridges can effectively replace a single tooth, or multiple missing teeth in the upper or lower jaw of the oral cavity.
-The prosthetic teeth thus fabricated allow the patient to chew normally, and simultaneously address the aesthetic aspect of the problem.
-A conventional bridge that is fabricated in the dental laboratory for the replacement of a single tooth typically comprises of three units – two abutments and one Pontiac.
-Abutment is the part of the bridge that is placed on top of two healthy teeth adjacent to the missing tooth socket in order to provide anchorage to the bridge; the Pontiac on the other hand, is the name given to artificial crown that replace the missing tooth in the oral cavity.
+The fabricated tooth allows the patient to chew normally, and simultaneously.
+A conventional bridge that is fabricated in the dental laboratory for the replacement of a single tooth typically comprises of three units.
+For starters, two abutments and one pontic.
+The Abutment is the part of the bridge that is placed on top of two teeth adjacent to the missing.
+The Abutments act as an anchor to the bridge; the pontic on the other hand, crown that replaces the missing tooth in the oral cavity.

-During the procedure, the dentist first notes down the shade of the natural teeth in order to fabricate a bridge that is aesthetically pleasing.
-Next, one tooth on each side of the missing socket is slightly trimmed down with the help of a mechanical hand-piece to accommodate better seating of the bridge.
-An impression is then taken to record the fine anatomical details of the unit, which is then sent to the laboratory for bridge fabrication.
-Technicians use this impression as well as the selected shade to create a Dental Bridge that can aptly replace the missing tooth, thus restoring compromised functionality and aesthetics.
+During the procedure, the dentist first notes the shade of the natural teeth.
+Next, one tooth on each side of the missing socket is slightly trimmed down.
+An impression is then taken to record the fine anatomical details of the unit.
+This impression is then sent to the laboratory for fabrication.
+Technicians use this impression as well as the selected shade to create a Dental Bridge.
 Once fabricated, the bridge is bonded on to the trimmed down teeth using a strong dental adhesive or cement.